brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ---
 title: Structured Bindings can introduce a Pack
-document: D1061R2
+document: P1061R2
 date: today
 audience: EWG
 author:
     - name: Barry Revzin
       email: <barry.revzin@gmail.com>
     - name: Jonathan Wakely
-      email: <jonathan.wakely@gmail.com>
+      email: <cxx@kayari.org>
-toc: false
+toc: true
 ---

 # Revision History

-R1 -> R2 adds a section about implementation complexity and wording.
+R2 adds a section about implementation complexity, implementation experience, and wording.

 R1 of this paper [@P1061R1] was presented to EWG in Belfast 2019 [@P1061R1.Minutes]
 which approved the direction as presented (12-5-2-0-1).

 R0 of this paper [@P1061R0] was presented to EWGI in Kona 2019 [@P1061R0.Minutes], who reviewed it favorably and thought this was a good investment of our time (4-3-4-1-0).
 The consensus in the room was that the restriction that the introduced pack need not be the trailing identifier.